davidbonnet/astring/README.md

 ### Production

 The source code of Astring is written in JavaScript 6 and located at `src/astring.js`.
-It is compiled down to a JavaScript 5 file located at `dist/astring.js` using [Browserify](http://browserify.org) and [Babel](http://babeljs.io/).
+It is compiled down to a JavaScript 5 file located at `dist/astring.js`, with its source map at `dist/astring.js.map` using [Babel](http://babeljs.io/).
 This is achieved by running:

 ```bash
 npm run build